Diversity Makes a Difference

-We combine factors of ethnic, geographic, gender and age diversity to create an overall diversity grade for each school.
+We combine factors of racial, geographic, gender and age diversity to create an overall diversity grade for each school.

 This very diverse school may be a great place for young students to get to know other students with different cultures and backgrounds.

-Take a Deeper Look at Ethnic Diversity at Boston U
+Take a Deeper Look at Racial Diversity at Boston U

 If the data is available, the following chart will display Boston U undergraduate student diversity.